 They didn’t do anything wrong.
 Their lives were destroyed because someone else caught COVID.
 More on that in a moment.

-The thing is, unless you, the reader, is that man on the bench, you don’t get to choose him as a representative of who you are.
+The thing is, unless you, the reader, are that man on the bench, you don’t get to choose him as a representative of who you are.
 You are either the child or one of the people responsible for that man being on the bench.

 There’s a child in the picture.